 What is Divorce Mediation?

-Divorce not only terminates a marital union, it also abolishes an economic partnership between the two parties.
-In unraveling the marriage, the court requires you to settle the following issues:
+Divorce not only terminates a marital union, it also abolishes an economic partnership between the two parties

 • Equitable distribution of property and division of debt